Dubai non-oil private sector growth slows in August - PMI

 "Firms have not seen a full-scale uplift in demand to pre-pandemic levels and many commented that market conditions remained strongly depressed."

-The Middle East's trade and tourism hub relies on foreign visitors and shoppers for a large chunk of revenue and was hit hard by virus containment measures.
+The Middle East's trade and tourism hub relies on foreign visitors and shoppers for a large portion of its revenues and was hit hard by virus containment measures earlier in the year.

 Output expanded for the third consecutive month in August, though at the slowest pace in that period, falling to 52.7 from 56.1 in July.

-Employment contracted for the sixth straight month and was largely in line with the average in that period, falling to 46.0 in August from 46.8 in July, as companies cut jobs and employee costs.
+Employment contracted for the sixth straight month and was largely in line with the average in that period, falling to 46.0 in August from 46.8 in July, as companies continued to shed staff and cut employee costs.

 "Business optimism weakened, with some firms expecting activity to improve but others citing that the unpredictability of the recovery could lead to business closures," Owen said.

-The non-oil private sector in the United Arab Emirates - of which Dubai is a part - contracted in August for the first time since May, hit by record job cuts that reversed the growth of the previous two months as coronavirus restrictions were lifted.
+The non-oil private sector in the United Arab Emirates, of which Dubai is a part, shrank in August for the first time since May, hit by record job cuts.

 ((Yousef.Saba@thomsonreuters.com; +971562166204))